dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ### Identity as a library

-ASP.NET Core Identity provides a framework for setting up authentication and identity concerns for a website, including user registration, managing passwords, two-factor authentication, social logins and much more.
+ASP.NET Core Identity provides a framework for setting up authentication and identity concerns for a website.
+ASP.NET Cor Identity includes:

+* User registration
+* Managing passwords
+* Two-factor authentication
+* Social logins and much more

-For ASP.NET Core 2.1 a default identity UI implementation as a library will be provided.
+For ASP.NET Core 2.1, a default identity UI implementation as a library will be provided.
 The default identity UI can be added to an app by enabling it in `Startup`:

 [!code-csharp[Main](aspnetcore-2.1/sample/Startup.cs?name=snippet&highlight=15,39)]